codeniko/JsonPathKt/README.md

 In order to make the library functional programming friendly, JsonPathLite returns *null* rather than throwing exceptions while evaluating a *path* against a JSON object.
 Throwing exceptions breaks flow control and should be reserved for exceptional errors only.

 ## Getting started
-JsonPathLite is available at the JCenter Repository.
+JsonPathLite is available at the Maven Central repository.

 **POM**
 ```xml